AmroAbdrabo/application-of-online-anomaly-detection-using-one-class-classification-to-z24/readme.md

-# Amros Master Thesis
+# Master Thesis of Amro
 ## Overview

-This repository contains the code and resources for the "Amros Student Thesis" project.
+This repository contains the code and resources for the "Amro's Student Thesis" project.
 The project aims to investigate and implement various techniques for assessing the damage state of bridge.

 ## Table of Contents